 As it does, there is an increasing demand for business executives to hold their marketing functions accountable where revenue is concerned.

-Attribution ensures this is possible, and there is a clear line between marketing efforts and the income they generate.
+Marketing attribution ensures this is possible, and that there is a clear line between marketing efforts and revenue income.

 Conversion tracking provides a simple means of tracking the specific actions taken by people on a website.